Pricing for Profit: How to Increase End of Year Profit Results by 2-4% in 2019 💵

 Unlike average pricing teams, world-class pricing teams typically deliver EBIT results for their company in the first 3 – 6 months.
 This includes pricing for profit, diagnosing key issues, initial hypothesis testing and capturing quick revenue wins (or low hanging fruit) through risk-free price optimisation.

 A factor of pricing team success which is more important than size is team mix, composition, and capability (individual, team and organisational).

 There is a significant correlation between the results an average pricing team generates and their organisations.
 Hence, pricing team’s performance is heavily influenced by organisational power structures and cultural norms.
 If pricing is not considered a priority and is consistently put last on the executive leadership agenda, a pricing team can struggle to achieve profit maximising pricing options.

-Rule of thumb on size/headcount for pricing is as follows:
+Rule of thumb on size or headcount for pricing is as follows:

 You need at least one pricing manager for every $500M and one analyst for every $100M revenue.
 Thus, if you have a $500M revenue business you need one pricing manager and 1-2 senior pricing analysts.
 You’ll also want 2-3 pricing analysts.
 However, there’s a big caveat.
 Headcount changes a lot depending on your systems, tools and business culture.

 If you have a documented pricing strategy, good systems, and progressive pricing for profit culture (i.e., teams keen to implement advanced pricing principles and analytics), you’ll need fewer people (about half this number).